ipie: A Python-based Auxiliary-Field Quantum Monte Carlo Program with Flexibility and Efficiency on CPUs and GPUs: Theory

 with $L_{pr}^\alpha$ being auxiliary vectors.
 In AFQMC, one further discretizes $\tau$ and applies the Trotter decomposition \cite{Trotter1959Aug} followed by the Hubbard-Stratonovich (HS) \cite{hubbard_strat} transformation to the propagator $e^{-\Delta \tau\hat{H}}$.
 This then leads to the integral representation of the imaginary-time propagator for a small time step, $\Delta \tau$,

 where $p(\textbf{x})$ is the normal distribution and $\hat{B}(\textbf{x})$ is a one-body propagator coupled to a vector of $N_\text{aux}$ auxiliary fields \textbf{x}.

+From here the AFQMC algorithm could proceed by evolving a set of walkers by sampling the application of the propagator in \cref{eq:Bx} and updating the walker weights accordingly.
+This free-projection algorithm (fp-AFQMC) is however plagued by the fermion phase problem\citep{Zhang2013}.
+Although using an accurate initial state and trial wavefunction can delay the onset of the phase problem, ultimately it limits the applicability of fp-AFQMC to relatively short projection times (typically 1-2 a.u.), a situation which only gets worse with system size.

-In AFQMC, the sign problem is controlled by the phaseless approximation\cite{Zhang2003Apr} (ph-AFQMC hereafter) utilizing importance sampling based on an a priori chosen trial wavefunction, $|\Psi_T\rangle$.
+To overcome this, Zhang et al. introduced the phaseless approximation \cite{Zhang2003Apr} (ph-AFQMC hereafter) utilizing importance sampling based on an a priori chosen trial wavefunction, $|\Psi_T\rangle$ in addition to a fixing of the walker's phase which is approximately enforced through the trial wavefunction.
 With importance sampling, the global wave function at time $\tau$ is written as a weighted statistical sum over $N_\text{walkers}$ walkers,

-where $\{\phi_z(\tau)\}$ consists of single Slater determinants in arbitrary single-particle basis. ph-AFQMC ensures the positivity of walker weights $\{w_z (\tau)\}$ at all time $\tau$ and is thereby statistically efficient (i.e., the variance only grows linearly with system size).
+where $\{\phi_z(\tau)\}$ consists of single Slater determinants in arbitrary single-particle basis. ph-AFQMC ensures the positivity of walker weights $\{w_z (\tau)\}$ at all time $\tau$ and is thereby statistically efficient (i.e., the variance only grows linearly with system size), albeit at the expense of introducing a systematically improvable bias.
+We note that systematically improving the bias is generally thought to be exponentially expensive, similar to other constrained projector Monte Carlo approaches.